ttakasawa/iOS-GoodCodeExerciseSample/README.md

 # iOS-GoodCodeExerciseSample

 This project is a sample project to practice writing clean and manageable protocol oriented code.
+Please take a look!

 ## Sample Images
 <img width="924" height="451" src="Resource/SampleImages.png"/>

 ## Data Model
+### UserData
-UserData: This is responsible for storing user's attributes.
+This is responsible for storing user's attributes.
+### ApplicationMaterial
-ApplicationMaterial: This is enum for differet types of application materials such as linkedin, resume, etc.
+This is enum for differet types of application materials such as linkedin, resume, etc.

 ## Network Layer